Add Recipe!Hit The 'ADD RECIPE' Button To Submit Your Recipes On VeganRecipeNews.

 Cruciferous vegetables – typical of autumn and winter

 White cabbage, red cabbage, and savoy cabbage are very intense in taste.
-Grab cauliflower, broccoli, kale, and Brussels sprouts if you like them milder and more delicate.
-Cruciferous vegetables you can prepare in many ways.
+Grab cauliflower, broccoli, kale, and Brussels sprouts if you prefer milder and more delicate flavors.
+Cruciferous vegetables can be prepared in many ways.
 Whether as soup, stew, casserole, vegetable garnish, or salad – your imagination knows no bounds.

 Help against the cabbage smell.

-Unfortunately, cabbage dishes taste delicious but emit an unpleasant odor because of the sulfur-containing ingredients.
+Unfortunately, cabbage dishes may taste delicious but emit an unpleasant odor due to the sulfur-containing ingredients.
 Add a dash of vinegar or a splash of lemon juice to the cooking water, and the air in the room will be almost free of cabbage odor.

 Broccoli

-It is no wonder That broccoli is on the top list of healthy vegetables, especially when it comes to the healthiest vegetables.
+It is no wonder that broccoli is at the top of the list of healthy vegetables, especially when it comes to the healthiest vegetables.
 A cup of chopped broccoli contains 135% of the recommended daily amount of vitamin C. Broccoli also contains vitamin A, vitamin B-6, calcium, magnesium, potassium, fiber, protein, folic acid, and vitamin K1.
 The cancer-fighting properties that support eye health and antioxidants are all recommended as very healthy; in fact

 Purple Sprouting Broccoli, Chickpeas, Kale, Sprouts, and Seeds